Module 2: Basic Wilderness Self-Reliance

 • One survival blanket (Recommended: Arcturus Heavy Duty Emergency Blanket, 5 × 7)

-• A small, packable tent or tarp with at least six tent stakes
+OR • A small, packable tent or tarp with at least six tent stakes

 • A sleeping bag rated for expected seasonal temperatures